-Our free Air Brakes cdl practice questions are designed to help test your knowledge of the CDL Manual and sharpen your skills for taking the CDL permit and endorsement exams.
+Our free CDL practice tests for Air Brakes are designed to help test your knowledge of the CDL Manual and sharpen your skills for taking the CDL permit and endorsement exams.
 They are not designed to teach you the knowledge necessary to pass the exams.
-Please do not try to memorize these questions in order to get your cdl.
+Please do not try to memorize these CDL practice tests in order to get your CDL.
 There's a better way.

 The Air Brakes CDL Exam is required if you want to drive a truck or bus with air brakes, or pull a trailer with air brakes.
 If you want to pull a trailer with air brakes, you also need to study Combination Vehicles.